wavexnani/amFOSS-tasks/task-09/readme.md

    cargo run
    ```

-## Instructions
+# Instructions

-As of now by running the command `cargo run` you are going to see tomany errors, to resolve those errors you should follow this
+As of now, running the command `cargo run` will result in many errors.
+To resolve these errors, you should follow the steps below.

 #### Steps